 Measure the frown profile before disassembling the reel for servicing so the profile can be maintained during reassembly.

-- 1. Position the reel over the cutterbar (between position 4 and 5 on the fore-aft decal [A]). - 2.
-Record the measurement at each reel disc location for each reel tine tube.
+- 1. Position the reel all the way down and over the cutterbar (between position 4 and 5 on the fore-aft decal [A]). - Record the measurement at each reel disc location for each reel tine tube.